|Thursday, February 22||5 p.m. to 11 p.m.|

 The following items are prohibited on the Festival site:

-To guarantee everyone a safe and pleasant time, the Festival would like to remind you that alcoholic beverages will not be allowed within the perimeters of the outdoor site, in accordance with a municipal by-law.
+To guarantee everyone a safe and pleasant time, the Festival would like to remind you that alcoholic beverages purchased outside the perimeters of the outdoor site will not be allowed.
 This rule also applies to all circuits and areas hosting Nuit blanche activities.

 Sale and solicitation will be strictly prohibited on the site.
 Festival-goers who conduct themselves in an inappropriate or dangerous manner will be asked to leave the site.